aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/txtsaveoptions/list_indentation/_index.md

 ## TxtSaveOptions.list_indentation property

-Gets a ListIndentation object that specifies how many and which character to use for indentation of list levels.
+Gets a [TxtListIndentation](../../txtlistindentation/) object that specifies how many and which character to use for indentation of list levels.
 By default it is zero count of character '\\0', that means no indentation.

 ### Examples